A.J. Green Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- Green is averaging 39 receiving yards per game in two career matchups against the Seahawks, 15.5 fewer than his receiving yards prop bet over/under for Sunday's game (54.5).
+- Green has averaged 39 receiving yards per game in his two career matchups against the Seahawks, 16.5 fewer than his over/under for Sunday's game.

 - Note: Green's stats vs. Seahawks date back to 2016.